What is PrecISE?

 How will the PrecISE asthma study work?

 First, we will determine if a person is eligible for the study.
 After a person is found to be eligible and they agree to enroll, they will be asked to record their asthma symptoms and undergo tests to understand their type of severe asthma.
-We expect most participants qualifying for and receiving 2-3 different treatments, depending on their type of severe asthma and when they enroll.
+We expect most participants to qualify for and receive 2-3 different treatments, depending on their type of severe asthma and when they enroll.

 How long is the PrecISE asthma study?